-Aboriginal or Torres Strait Islander: A person of Aboriginal and/or Torres Strait Islander descent who identifies as an Aboriginal and/or Torres Strait Islander.
+Aboriginal or Torres Strait Islander person: A person who identifies themselves as being of Aboriginal or Torres Strait Islander origin, or were identified by another household member.
 See also Indigenous.

 associated causes of death: All causes listed on the death certificate, other than the underlying cause of death.
 They include the immediate cause, any intervening causes, and conditions that contributed to the death but were not related to the disease or condition causing the death.

 care type: The overall nature of a clinical service provided to an admitted patient during an episode of care (admitted care), or the type of service provided by the hospital for boarders or posthumous organ procurement (care other than admitted care).
-METeOR identifier: 491557.

 Admitted-patient care consists of: